aws/amazon-chime-sdk-ios/README.md

 #### Use case 6.
 Add an observer to receive the updated device list.

-Add a `DeviceChangeObserver` to receive a callback when a new audio device connects or when an audio device disconnects. `onAudioDeviceChanged` includes an updated device list.
+Add a `DeviceChangeObserver` to receive a callback when a new audio device connects or when an audio device disconnects. `audioDeviceDidChange` includes an updated device list.

 ```swift
 class MyDeviceChangeObserver: DeviceChangeObserver {